pxvn/FARMSIGHT-autonomus-rover/README.md

 ## Features

-- **Autonomous Navigation**: Utilizes ultrasonic sensors for obstacle avoidance and GPS for location tracking.
+- Autonomous Navigation: Utilizes multiple sensors for obstacle detection, terrain adaptation, and fixed-path navigation.
-- **Soil Analysis**: Measures soil moisture and pH levels to provide insights for optimal crop health.
+- Soil Health Analysis: Measures soil moisture and other environmental factors to optimize crop health and growth.
-- **Plant Disease Detection**: Integrates a camera and TensorFlow Lite for real-time identification of plant diseases.
+- Edge AI Plant Analysis: Integrated camera and AI model on the Maixduino for on-device plant health monitoring and disease detection.
-- **Wireless Data Transmission**: Sends collected data to the Blynk cloud for real-time monitoring and analysis.
+- Wireless Data Transmission: Sends sensor data to Arduino Cloud for real-time monitoring and analysis from any location.
-- **Energy Efficient Design**: Carefully selected components for optimal battery performance.
+- Modular Design: Features detachable sensor and analysis modules, allowing easy customization for various field tasks.

 ## Technical Specifications

-- **Microcontroller**: Sipeed Maxduino (K210 chip)
+- **Microcontroller** Sipeed Maixduino (K210 chip)
-- **Power Supply**: 12V Li-ion battery
+- Supporting Controllers: Arduino Mega 2560 and ESP32 for sensor integration and wireless data transmission
-- **Sensors**:
+- Power Supply: 12V Li-Po battery and 7.4V Li-ion battery for reliable field operation
-  - Ultrasonic Sensor (for obstacle detection)
+- Sensors:Capacitive Soil Moisture Sensor for moisture analysis
-  - Capacitive Soil Moisture Sensor
+- Environmental sensors for air quality and pH levels
-  - pH Sensor
+- Camera Module for plant image analysis
-- **Communication**: ESP32 for wireless data transmission
+- Communication: ESP32 for Wi-Fi and cloud data transfer
-- **Motor Control**: H-bridge motor driver for DC motors
+- Motor Control: Cytron MDD20A motor drivers and high-torque servos for maneuvering on rough terrain

 ## Components